Mechanized Brigade "Sassari": Recent history

 The brigade saw two changes to its structure in the following years: on 1 January 2003 the 45th Infantry Regiment "Reggio" was reorganized as 5th Engineer Regiment, which entered the brigade on 23 September 2003 and received the Command and Tactical Supports Unit's Engineer Company, and on 25 November 2009 the 3rd Bersaglieri Regiment moved from Milan to Teulada, where it merged with the I Battalion of the 1st Armored Infantry Regiment.

 The Brigade has been deployed repeatedly in out of area operations and has served in Kosovo, Bosnia, Lebanon, Afghanistan and in Iraq, where it lost seven soldiers in various engagements with Iraqi insurgents.

-Current organization
+Organization

 As of 4 October 2022 the brigade is organized as follows: